nailcareer/nailcareer.com/legal/privacy-policy.md

 QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at emily@nailcareer.com.com or by mail at
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at angie@nailcareer.com or by mail at

 Suzie's Nail Career Education Inc

 [Re: Privacy Compliance Officer]

-106-2800 Bryn Maur Rd Victoria British Columbia CA V9B3L4
+`4050 Altamont Ave.
+Victoria, BC, V8Z 5H2`